 About Food Bank

 Food Bank For New York City has been the city’s major hunger-relief organization working to end hunger throughout the five boroughs for more than 30 years.
 Nearly one in five New Yorkers relies on Food Bank for food and other resources.
 Food Bank takes a strategic, multifaceted approach that provides meals and builds capacity in the neediest communities, while raising awareness and engagement among all New Yorkers.
-Through its network of more than 1,000 charities and schools citywide, Food Bank provides food for more than 63 million free meals for New Yorkers in need.
-Food Bank For New York City’s income support services, including food stamps (also known as SNAP) and free tax assistance for the working poor, put more than $100 million each year into the pockets of New Yorkers, helping them to afford food and achieve greater dignity and independence.
+Through its network of more than 1,000 charities and schools citywide, Food Bank provides food for approximately 64 million free meals per year for New Yorkers in need.
+Food Bank For New York City’s income support services, including food stamps (also known as SNAP) and free tax assistance for the working poor, put more than $150 million each year into the pockets of New Yorkers, helping them to afford food and achieve greater dignity and independence.
 In addition, Food Bank’s nutrition education programs and services empower more than 275,000 children, teens and adults to sustain a healthy diet on a low budget.
 Working toward long-term solutions to food poverty, Food Bank develops policy and conducts research to inform community and government efforts.

 As an independent, nonprofit 501(c)3 organization, Food Bank meets the Better Business Bureau's charity standards.
 Food Bank is a certified member of both Feeding America and the Food Bank Association of New York State.
 To view our Form 990, click here.
 For a consolidated financial audit, click here.